synthetos/tgFX/README.md

 ﻿tgFX - A TinyG GUI
 ====

-tgFX has been discontinued.
-Please see Chilipeppr for a TinyG UI. http://chilipeppr.com/tinyg
+**tgFX has been discontinued**  Please see Chilipeppr for a TinyG UI. http://chilipeppr.com/tinyg